yisi23/pagebox/README.md

 With OriginMap XSS can only pwn functionaly available for XSS-ed page:
 1 page surface * amount of pages that serve given functionality.

-## Next level of XSS protection
-The idea I'm implementing prototype of is to make every page **independent and secure** from others, probably vulnerable pages located on the same domain.

-When we find XSS at `/some_path` we do requests and read responses from anywhere on the whole website on this domain.

-XSS on `/about`, which is just a static page not using server side at all **leads to stolen money on `/withdraw`.**

-**This is wrong.**

 I want to change the current situation by adding *Authorization technology* for pages.
 Every page will have it's own unique origin and will serve such header:
 ```